lblod/frontend-openproceshuis/README.md

 ember serve --proxy "http://localhost:80"
 ```

-4. In your browser, go to [localhost:4200](http://localhost:4200) to enter the homepage of the web application.
+4. In your browser, go to [localhost:4200](http://localhost:4200) to visit the homepage of the web application.

+## Routes

+As with any Ember project, [router.js](./app/router.js) holds all possible routes the application offers.
+What follows, is a brief overview of the most important ones.

+- `/mock-login`: log in using a mock user (every user is part of a _lokaal bestuur_)
+- `/processen`: list all processes of all _lokale besturen_
+- `/processen/<id>`: consult the details, the latest BPMN file, the latest BPMN file's process steps, all BPMN file versions, and attachments of a specific process
+- `/gedeelde-processen`: list all processes of the current user's _lokaal bestuur_ and upload a new one (a BPMN file is always the starting point for the creation of a process)
+- `/processtappen`: list all process steps of all _lokale besturen_ (process steps correspond to the BPMN elements found in a BPMN file)